Père Lachaise station: History

 The station was opened on 31 January 1903 as part of the extension of Line 2 (known at the time as "2 Nord") from Anvers to Bagnolet (now called Alexandre Dumas).
 The Line 3 platforms opened on 19 October 1904 as part of the first section of the line between Père Lachaise and Villiers.
 It was a terminus for three months until the line was extended to Gambetta on 25 January 1905.

-The station is named for the Père Lachaise Cemetery, which it serves, and which in turn takes its name from Father François d'Aix de La Chaise, confessor to Louis XIV of France.
+The station is named for the Père Lachaise Cemetery, which it serves, and which in turn takes its name from Father François d'Aix de La Chaise, confessor to Louis XIV.
 It was the location of the Barrière de Amandiers, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished during the 19th century.

 In 1909, the station became the first metro station to have an escalator.

 Like a third of the stations in the network, between 1974 and 1984 the platforms on both lines were modernized by adopting the Andreu-Motte style, in orange for line 2 and in yellow on line 3 with the layout being completed with flat white tiles replacing the original bevelled tiles in both cases.
 As part of the RATP's Renouveau du métro program, the station's corridors were renovated by 4 March 2005.

 In 2018, 4,882,748 passengers entered this station, which places it at 95th position for metro stations for it usage.